carpentries-incubator/geospatial-python/setup.md

    _Please note that this step may take several minutes to complete._

-   In this command, the `-n` argument specifies the environment name, the `-c` argument specifies the Conda channel where the libraries are hosted, and the following arguments are the names of the libraries we are going to use.
+   In this command, the `-n` argument specifies the environment name, the `-c` argument specifies the Conda channel where the libraries are hosted, and the `-y` argument spares the need for confirmation.
+The following arguments are the names of the libraries we are going to use.
 As you can see, geospatial analysis requires many libraries!
    Luckily, package managers like `conda` facilitate the process of installing and managing them.

    If the above command does not work, it's also possible to create the environment from a file: